diffpy/diffpy.github.io/products/pythonpackages.rst

                             (this is the computational engine used by PDFgui).

-`diffpy.magpdf`_            Tools for calculating and refining magnetic
+`diffpy.mpdf`_              Tools for calculating and refining magnetic
                             PDFs.
 ======================      ============================================